 Other nifty electronic touches include Remote Services, which lets smartphone users remotely start their car, turn on the A/C or, in the event of a crowded parking lot, honk the horn or flash the lights to locate the vehicle.
 BMW Apps lets passengers users access Facebook, Twitter, web radio services and more through iDrive, while BMW Online provides access to Google local search, restaurant and hotels guides, telephone directories and more.

-The 7-Series can be had with three separate powertrains, each designated by a unique model name
+The 7-Series can be had with three gas-burning engines and a lone turbodiesel mill.
+Each drivetrain designated by a unique model name.

 The "entry-level" 740i features a turbocharged 3.0-liter straight-six with 315 horsepower and 330 lb-ft of torque.
 The mid-grade 750i employs a twin-turbo 4.4-liter V8 with 445 ponies and 480 lb-ft.
 The range-topping 760Li boasts a twin-turbo 6.0-liter V12 that pumps out 535 horsepower and an impressive 550 lb-ft of torque.
 The big twelve-cylinder can propel the car to 60 mpg from a standstill in just 4.5 seconds.